-The Sawyer Mountain Highlands rise more than one thousand feet over the floodplains of the Saco, Ossipee, and Little Ossipee rivers, supporting a diverse array of natural features.
+The Sawyer Mountain Highlands rise more than 1,000 feet over the floodplains of the Saco, Ossipee, and Little Ossipee Rivers, supporting a diverse array of natural features.
 High ledges offer views out to Casco Bay and the White Mountains.

 For more than a decade, the Francis Small Heritage Trust (FSHT) has worked to conserve the natural core of this mountainous region.
 A Land for Maine’s Future program grant enabled FSHT to purchase 227 acres on Sawyer Mountain, which it matched with the value of a donated 73-acre parcel.
 FSHT already owned 711 acres nearby, much of it acquired with private foundation support.